What is Hypervisor?

 Type II on the other side is much simpler to host and set up.

-In order to determine which best suit the project’s need, you can compare the performance metrics.
+In order to determine which best suit the project’s needs, you can compare the performance metrics.
 This encompasses guest memory, CPU overhead, maximum host.
 Also, the virtual system should be better or equivalent in performance to its physical counterparts.